juliocesar-io/open-mpi-cluster/README.md

 ## Compile the MPI program on each node

-Compile the MPI program on the master node:
+Compile the MPI program on the main node:

 Make the script executable: